Kendrick Bourne Player Prop Bets for NFL Week 18 | New England vs. Miami 1/9/2022

 - Bourne (six red zone targets) has been the recipient of 8.5% of his team's 71 red zone pass attempts.

-- The Patriots, who rank eighth in the NFL in points scored, have dropped back to pass 52.2% of the time while running the ball 47.8% of the time.
+- The Patriots, who rank eighth in the NFL in points scored, have attempted a pass 52.2% of the time while running the football 47.8% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Bourne's matchup with the Dolphins.